Miguel Rojas Player Props: Dodgers vs. White Sox

-The Los Angeles Dodgers, including Miguel Rojas (batting .176 in his past 10 games, with a double and four RBI), battle starter Mike Clevinger and the Chicago White Sox at Dodger Stadium, Wednesday at 10:10 PM ET.
+On Thursday, Miguel Rojas (coming off going 2-for-4 with a double) and the Los Angeles Dodgers face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 10:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the White Sox.
+In his last appearance, he strung together two hits (going 2-for-4 with a double) against the White Sox.

 Miguel Rojas Game Info & Props vs. the White Sox